Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Much Will You Get If Your Car Is Totalled?

-If your car is totalled and your insurer says you’re eligible for coverage, the size of your settlement payout could vary according to a number of factors, like:
+If your car is totalled and your insurer says you’re eligible for coverage, the amount of your settlement payout could vary according to a number of factors:

 • Actual Cash Value (ACV) Coverage – This less expensive add-on compensates you for the ‘current’ value of your car (pre-collision).
 The value is determined by subtracting the car’s depreciation amount from its former purchase price.
 A car’s ACV is assessed using factors like mileage, age and pre-existing damage.